 What is ear surgery?

 Ear surgery, also known as otoplasty or ear pinning surgery, is a surgical procedure designed to correct protruding ears by setting them back closer to the head, and to reduce the size of overly large ears.
 Ear surgery may also be helpful for cupped ears, lop ears, as well as large, irregular, or stretched earlobes.
-Dr. Kaufman is also able to construct new ears for patients who are missing their ears due to birth defect, or injury.
+Our doctors are also able to construct new ears for patients who are missing their ears due to birth defect, or injury.
 Ear surgery may be performed on both adults and children aged six and older.
 In fact, this is often a good surgery to perform at younger ages because the cartilage of the ears is more pliable and because correction can help to spare children teasing that they might experience due to their large or protruding ears.
-Using the latest techniques in ear surgery, Dr. Kaufman can reshape and resize your ears to result in shapely and well-proportioned ears.
+Using the latest techniques in ear surgery, your doctor can reshape and resize your ears to result in shapely and well-proportioned ears.

 Who is a candidate for ear surgery?